mkane968/Text-Mining-with-Student-Papers/data/data_management.md

-## Instructions for Data Management
+# Instructions for Data Management

+How to Download Portfolios

+How to Donwload Grades & Additional Metadata